 The earning opportunity – Viewing ads

 The way Brave Rewards works is actually pretty similar to what a site called Gener8 does.
-The only difference is, with Gener8, you have to use a browser extension, whereas with Brave Rewards, you use a browser.
+The main difference is that with Gener8, you have to use a browser extension, whereas, with Brave Rewards, you use a browser.

 The first thing you need to do is install Brave on your computer.
 Once it is installed, you have to go to the Brave Rewards section and enable their Ads (refer to the photo above).
 When their ads are enabled, you have to choose the frequency of ads being displayed per hour.